author

 About the author

-Philip W. Bishop was a curator at the Smithsonian's National Museum of History and Technology, now the National Museum of American History.
-Smithsonian records identify him as a curator in the Division of Manufacturing, and archival material from 1972 marks his retirement from the institution.
+Philip W. Bishop was a museum curator and writer associated with the Smithsonian's Museum of History and Technology, later known as the National Museum of American History.
+Contemporary Smithsonian records identify him as head curator of the Department of Arts and Manufactures and later as a curator in the Division of Manufacturing.